mamk95/mutatum/README.md

 💌 Easily integrate it into your existing webpage

+🤐 Privacy first: no data or telemetry leaves your server

 🏎️ Does <ins><u>one</u></ins> thing: changelog

 🔓 No user account needed to browse changelog